Knabbermann/IIS-Manager/README.md

 Welcome to the README file for the IIS Manager project.
 This file contains important information to help developers get started with the project.

 ## Project Overview
 The IIS Manager project is an web application for managing Internet Information Services (IIS) on Windows servers.
-The application allows users to see the manage their app pools from one or more IIS Servers, and it also features a built-in user management system, enabling users to not only manage app pools but also create and manage user accounts.
+The application allows users to manage their app pools from one or more IIS Servers, and it also features a built-in user management system, enabling users to not only manage app pools but also create and manage user accounts.

 ## Technologies
 - Programming Language: C#, CSS, HTML